-ArcGIS GeoBIM is a solution for exploring building information modeling (BIM) models, engineering documents, and project management issues in a geographic context to analyze risks, costs, and timelines.
-ArcGIS GeoBIM allows you to integrate and visualize GIS data with engineering documents to make coordinated decisions across project teams.
+ArcGIS GeoBIM is a solution for exploring building information modeling (BIM) models, engineering documents, and project issues in a geographic context to analyze designs, site characteristics, risks, costs, and timelines.
+ArcGIS GeoBIM allows you to integrate and visualize GIS data with engineering documents and issues from Autodesk Construction Cloud (ACC) to make coordinated and collaborative decisions across project teams.

 Key features

-- Integrate ArcGIS GeoBIM with ArcGIS Field Maps for field operations.
+- Integrate ArcGIS GeoBIM with ArcGIS Field Maps to extend workflows into the field.

 The ArcGIS GeoBIM user experience consists of two components: the ArcGIS GeoBIM Project Manager and one or more ArcGIS GeoBIM apps.